List of countries by rail usage: Passenger rail

 These figures do not include metro railway systems; see Lists of rapid transit systems for metro rail statistics.

 Passenger-kilometres of rail transport per year

 Countries with more than five billion passenger-kilometres (pkm) travelled per year.
 Unless otherwise specified, data come from the Railway Statistics 2015 Report by the International Union of Railways (UIC).

 Passengers carried in rail transport per year

 Countries with more than 20 million passengers per year.
 Unless otherwise specified, data come from the Railway Statistics 2019 Report by the International Union of Railways.

+As mentioned in the notes, many of these figures are very incomplete, as they exclude metro/rapid transport rail services.

 Passenger modal share for rail

 The modal share of railway transport (excluding tram & metro) as compared to other modes of transport, based on Passenger-km.

 Passenger rail by passenger-kilometres per capita

 Countries with more than five billion passenger-kilometres travelled per year.

 Freight rail

 Tonne-kilometres of rail transport per year

 Countries with more than one billion tonne-kilometres (tkm) travelled per year.
 Unless otherwise specified, data come from the Railway Statistics 2014 Report by the International Union of Railways.